allenv0/AirPosture/README.md

 <div align="center">
     <img src="App-Assets/Air.gif" alt="demo" width="700" />
 </div>
-Sure!
-Here’s a concise and polished **README** in English summarizing all the steps you performed:

----

 ## README: How to Set Up and Run the Project on macOS